A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorems : Weight formulas - Minkowski sum type composition series based

-Following the proof of Theorem~\ref{T1}, this short section quickly shows Theorem~\ref{T2}.
-We begin by isolating a key step in the proof, which is interesting in its own right: a family of Minkowski difference formulas for parabolic Verma modules $M(\lambda,J)$, of which \eqref{Epvm} is one extremal case.
+Following the proof of Theorem~\ref{T1}, this section quickly shows Theorems\ref{T2} { and \ref{Theorem wt-form. by composition series simples}}.
+We begin by isolating a key {result}, which is interesting in its own right: a family of Minkowski difference formulas for parabolic Verma modules $M(\lambda,J)$, of which \eqref{Epvm} is one extremal case.

 \begin{prop} Suppose $\lambda \in \mathfrak{h}^*$ and $J \subset J_\lambda$.
 Then for all subsets $J'$ between $J$ and $J_\lambda$,

 \end{prop}

 Before proving \eqref{Epvm2}, notice that if $L_{J'}^{\max}(\lambda) \not\cong L_J^{\max}(\lambda)$ then \eqref{Epvm2} does not extend to the level of representations via parabolic induction.
 For instance, in the simplest case of $\mathfrak{g} = \mathfrak{sl}_2(\mathbb{C})$, $0 \neq \lambda \in P^+$ (so $J_\lambda = I = \{ \alpha_1 \}$ by abuse of notation), $J = \emptyset$, and $J' = J_\lambda$, one has